paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 When a block is unpinned, on-going calls to `chainHead_unstable_body`, `chainHead_unstable_call` and `chainHead_unstable_storage` against this block will still finish normally.

 A block is pinned only in the context of a specific subscription.
-If multiple `chainHead_unstable_follow` subscriptions exist, then each `(subscription, block)` tuple must be unpinned individually.
+If multiple `chainHead_v1_follow` subscriptions exist, then each `(subscription, block)` tuple must be unpinned individually.
 Blocks stay pinned even if they have been pruned from the chain of blocks, and must always be unpinned by the JSON-RPC client.

 The JSON-RPC server is strongly encouraged to enforce a limit to the maximum number of pinned blocks.
 If this limit is reached, it should then stop the subscription by emitting a `stop` event.
 This specification does not mention any specific limit, but it must be large enough for clients to be able to pin all existing non-finalized blocks and the finalized blocks that have been reported in the previous few seconds or minutes.